A Values-Based Education

-The Lower School science program recognizes that in our ever changing world, scientific literacy is a necessity for all.
-In the classroom students use discovery centers and research activities to construct and expand prior knowledge through meaningful experiences.
-We try to teach science in a way that promotes respectful, inquisitive, and humble students instead of passive learners who acquire isolated skills.
+Our Lower School science program recognizes that in our ever-changing world, scientific literacy is a necessity for all.
+In the classroom, our students use discovery centers and research activities to construct and expand prior knowledge through meaningful experiences.
+We teach science in ways that encourage the creation of respectful, inquisitive, and humble students instead of passive learners who acquire isolated skills.

-The Lower School music program provides students with a solid foundation in music theory and once they reach 4th grade, students are offered the opportunity to play an instrument.
-Students learn that music is related to several key concepts: harmony, melody, rhythm, form, tempo and tone.
-The Lower School music program provides the opportunity to enjoy music through exploration and interpretation.
-We ensure that our students learn discipline, perseverance and respect while enjoying new and creative experiences.
+Our Lower School music program provides students with a solid foundation in music theory and allows our students to enjoy music through exploration and interpretation.
+Our students learn that music is related to several key concepts: harmony, melody, rhythm, form, tempo, and tone.
+Once our students reach the 4th Grade, they will choose a specific instrument.
+We ensure they learn discipline, perseverance, and respect while enjoying new and creative experiences.

-The Lower School art program is based on the belief that the creative process is more important than the final product.
-Students are prepared to make the most of their own creative thought process through healthy exercise of the imagination, experimentation, and constructive criticism.
-Through a true “studio art” experience, students are exposed to a variety of medium and techniques while creating their original works.
+Our Lower School art program is based on the belief that the creative process is more important than the final product.
+Our students are prepared to make the most of their own creative thought process through healthy exercises of imagination, experimentation, and constructive criticism.
+Through a true “studio art” experience, our students learn a variety of medium and techniques to create original works.

-In Lower School technology is not seen as an isolated subject, rather, students use a variety of digital tools as part of their learning process in all classes.
-Whether using online sources to build skills, collaborating through Google, completing electronic assignments on Schoology or making creative projects on the iPad, students are exposed to a variety of multi-platform options for showcasing and consolidating their learning, while building a strong sense of digital citizenship.
+In Lower School, our students use a variety of digital tools as part of their learning process in all classes.
+Whether using online sources to build skills, completing electronic assignments on Seesaw and Schoology or making creative projects on an iPad, our students can use a variety of multi-platform options for showcasing their learning, while building a strong sense of digital citizenship.